ericjonwalker/Kali-Scripts/README.md

-Kali-Scripts
+Kali-Scripts (for older 1.X version)
 ============

-Scripts I use to build a new Kali system:
+Scripts I use to build a new Kali 1.x system:

 Kali_Extra_Tools.py: